 After exploring the town center and the museums, head to the Red Top Mountain State Park, renowned for its fiery colors in the fall.
 There, you can hike, picnic, and even swim.
 There is also the Pine Mountain Recreation Area for even more hiking in nature.
 As a reward for all of the activity, grab a sweet treat at the retro ice cream parlor before hitting the road again.

-The small town of Toccoa, on the foothills of the Blue Ridge Mountains, has beautiful natural sites and offers a glimpse into Southern military history.
+The small town of Toccoa is one of my favorites, on the foothills of the Blue Ridge Mountains, has beautiful natural sites and offers a glimpse into Southern military history.

 Toccoa was once a World World II paratrooper camp that visitors can still check out today.
 At the Currahee Military Museum, you can discover more about the paratroopers and soldiers who trained at the camp.
 There is also the Stephens County Historical Museum with interesting archeological discoveries and exhibits on notable people from Stephens County.